stan-dev/design-docs/designs/0007-json_writer.md

 # Summary
 [summary]: #summary

-I would like to propose adding JSON as an output option for Cmdstan, complementing the existing CSV output.
-This started as an [issue on Cmdstan](https://github.com/stan-dev/cmdstan/issues/789) but as this topic requires a more general agreement and approval the issue is now elevated to a design doc.
+I want to propose adding JSON as an output option for Cmdstan, complementing the existing CSV output.
+This started as an [issue on Cmdstan](https://github.com/stan-dev/cmdstan/issues/789), but as this topic requires a more general agreement and approval, the issue is now elevated to a design doc.

 # Motivation
 [motivation]: #motivation
 There are a couple of reasons for doing this:
 - simplifies the Cmdstan-CmdstanPy and Cmdstan-CmdstanR communication
-- simplifies handling of sampling results and sampling arguments (metadata) in other programming languages
+- simplifies handling of samples, sampler parameters and arguments (metadata) in other programming languages
 - simplifies solving other cmdstan feature requests, some are mentioned by @maedoc in [this issue](https://github.com/stan-dev/cmdstan/issues/511#issuecomment-565356551):
  - restarts of Cmdstan models (for when a model takes longer than a given time limit on a cluster),
  - simulating data and then fitting a model to its data
  - multiple model workflow
-	- intializing HMC from an optimization
+ - initializing HMC from an optimization
 - preliminary results show that JSON output is also slightly faster in some cases (see below)

 # Guide-level explanation